stadlmax/pyFIFOtax/README.md

 For the reference rates, you might have to download a newer version depending on your report year.
 While it would be possible to have a variety of different foreign currencies based on this data, it is currently mainly intended in combination with USD.

+# Stock Splits
+Over time, many company will announce stock splits to reduce the price of their shares.
+Typical splits mean that for one existing share, you will receive a certain number of additional shares, e.g. 1, 3 ,or 9 in 2:1, 4:1, or 10:1 splits.
+NVDA, however, itself also had a "odd" splits in the past, e.g. a 3:2 split, i.e. you received one additional share for two existing ones or half a share for one existing share.
+Technically, also reverse splits are possible, e.g. for two existing shares you will have one share after the split.

+To keep track of these splits, fill out the file `stock_splits.csv` by adding the symbol of asset for which the split should be tracked, the date, and the number of shares after the split.
+For instance, a 4:1 split is denoted as 4.0, a 3:2 split would be denoted as 1.5.
+Leaving this file empty (but keeping the header) will lead to no splits applied. `ReportData` also has has now an additional boolen flag to toggle this behavior (`apply_stock_splits`) even if the file is filled with some content.

+A stock split is assumed to take place after hours.
+I.e. if a stock split takes place on the 4th of August, any shares bought on that day will be assumed to split the next day.
+Any shares sold on this day, are seen as not having undergone the split.

+NOTE: If you manually kept track of stock splits in the past in your list of transactions, please aware that these splits would be applied on top of your manual bookkeeping.
+Please check whether these calcualtions are done correctly.

 # ESPP and RSUs
 Shares coming from ESPPs or RSU lapses can be treated differently.
 With ESPP often being sold directly after they are bought, it could actually reduce the reporting burden as one wouldn't expect capital gains from these transactions.
 If users want to do so, they should indicate the separate treatment by noting down the shares with a different symbol in all relevant transactions, e.g. by using `NVDA-ESPP` and `NVDA-RSU` instead of only `NVDA`.
 The reporting then will separate them in different calculations.